 Prior to moving to Kansas City to pursue doctoral studies, Matthew held the positions of Co-Principal Horn and Personnel Manager of the Midland-Odessa Symphony & Chorale in Midland, Texas for three seasons.
 In addition to these duties, he was the hornist of the West Texas Winds, the orchestra's resident wind quintet.
 Within this time, he was also Principal Horn of the Abilene Opera and Instructor of Horn at Hardin-Simmons University and at McMurry University in Abilene, Texas.
 He held the position of Assistant Principal/Utility Horn of the Kentucky Symphony Orchestra for two seasons, and he served as Principal Horn of the Kansas City Civic Orchestra for the 2014-2015 season.
 He has performed as a substitute or extra horn with dozens of professional organizations, including the Cincinnati Opera (OH), Opera Naples (FL), the Omaha Symphony (NE), the Missouri Symphony (MO), the Kansas City Jazz Orchestra (MO), the Mississippi Symphony (MS), the South Dakota Symphony, the Dubuque Symphony (IA), the North Mississippi Symphony (MS), the Topeka Symphony (KS), the Lone Star Wind Orchestra (TX), among others.

 Dr. Haislip regularly performs and gives clinics at regional and international conferences and at universities across the United States.
 Recently, Quintasonic Brass complete recital tours to the Indiana University Jacobs School of Music, the University of Cincinnati, College-Conservatory of Music, Morehead State University, Western Illinois University, the University of Kentucky, the University of Louisville, Tennessee Tech University, and the University of Tennessee, Knoxville.
 Haislip also appeared at the 2018 Southeast Horn Workshop at the University of Georgia, the 2017 Music by Women Festival at the Mississippi University for Women in Columbus, Mississippi, the 2016 International Horn Symposium at Ithaca College in Ithaca, New York, and the 2016 Kansas Music Educators Association In-Service Workshop in Wichita, Kansas.
-He has appeared as a soloist with the Mississippi State University Wind Ensemble, the Mississippi State University Community Band, the Angelo State University Wind Ensemble (TX) and the Wills Point High School Band (TX).
+He has performed as a soloist with the Mississippi State University Wind Ensemble, the Mississippi State University Community Band, the Angelo State University Wind Ensemble (TX) and the Wills Point High School Band (TX).